Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

-We want to estimate the weighted orbital integral $J^G_M(\gamma,f)$ in a uniform way.
+We want to estimate the weighted orbital integral $J^G_M(\gamma,f)$ in a uniform way in both $\gamma$ and $f$.
 The uniformity in $\gamma$ is closely related with germ expansions.
 Germ expansions occur for example when $\gamma$ is regular semisimple and approaches a singular element and have been first studied in the work of Harish-Chandra~\cite{HC57}.
 The descent formulas apply to a fixed $f$, $M=G$ and $\gamma$ a varying semisimple element.
-On the other hand the dependence in $f$ is studied by Duistermaat--Kolk--Varadarajan~\cite{DKV83} in great depth in the case $M=G$ and $\gamma$ is a fixed semisimple element.
+An important result of Harish-Chandra, that we shall generalize, is that for any $f\in \cC^\infty_c(G)$, there is a constant $C(f)>0$ such that for every semisimple element $\gamma\in G$, $|J^G_G(\gamma,f)|\le C(f)$.
+The dependence in $f$ is studied by Duistermaat--Kolk--Varadarajan~\cite{DKV83}, also in the case $M=G$, but for $\gamma$ a fixed semisimple element.

 Our main result is an estimate where both $\gamma$ and $f$ vary.
 The uniformity in $\gamma$ is needed because we consider varying Hecke operators $\tau$ in Theorem~\ref{thm:weyl}.
-The uniformity in $f$ is needed to take the limit $t\to \infty$ in Theorem~\ref{thm:weyl}, that is for the study of the spectra of locally symmetric spaces (which was also the motivation of~\cite{DKV83}).
+The uniformity in $f$ is needed to take the limit $t\to \infty$ in Theorem~\ref{thm:weyl}, because as is standard in the study~\cite{DKV83} of the spectra of locally symmetric spaces, $f$ depends on $t$.

 The dependence on $\gamma$ is quantified by the Weyl discriminant

 for $\rho_1, \ldots, \rho_n\in\C$ the eigenvalues of $\gamma_s\in G$ acting on $\R^n$.
 It is locally bounded and never vanishes, however it becomes arbitrary small if $\gamma_s$ is close to an irregular element (and is discontinuous at these points).